 Guest safety is our highest priority at GNPG.
 We are committed to ongoing training and certifications.
-Every guide, operator, and photographer has a minimum of Wilderness First Responder (WFR) certification as well as AIARE Avalanche Level 1 certification.
 We host a variety of Avalanche training courses onsite throughout the year.

 THE GNPG CREW

 Owner of Great Northern Powder Guides, as well as operator, guide, cook, and janitor.
 Started skiing at the age of 3 in Steamboat Springs Colorado.
 Ski raced, ski jumped, and Speed Skied in the U.S. and in Europe.

 Jay’s wife, Tarn and Dayne’s mama…Ky handles bookings and guest services (oh, and babysits Sway).

 Pisten Bully operator extraordinaire as well as mechanic, and fabricator.
 Tarn brings years of running and maintaining heavy equipment to our team as well as snow road building.
 He is safe, brave, and competent in the backcountry.
 Tarn has grown up skiing and snowmobiling in the very terrain we can now share with the public .

 Kasey, Tarn’s wife and our office manager, was born and raised in Olney, Montana.
 She is a mama of four; two boys and two girls.
 Kasey loves the outdoors – from fishing, hunting, boating, dirt bike riding, camping, horseback riding, to cross – country skiing.
 She assists with all aspects of guest services and keeps our office running like a well oiled machine!